Our Physical Therapy Services

 How do we reach that goal so consistently?
 Scroll down to see the variety of services we use to do so.

-The cornerstone of our approach to physical therapy here at Carter Physiotherapy is hands-on “manual therapy.”
+The cornerstone of our approach to physical therapy here at Carter Physiotherapy in Austin, TX is hands-on “manual therapy.”

 Manual Therapy is defined as “application of an accurately determined and specifically directed manual force to the body, in order to improve mobility in areas that are restricted; in joints, in connective tissues or in skeletal muscles.”